Code-Institute-Submissions/what_film/test.md

 </ol>
 <h2><a id="auto-testing" class="anchor" aria-hidden="true" href="#auto-testing"></a>Automated Testing</h2>
 <p>Using pythons built-in <a href="https://docs.python.org/3/library/unittest.html" rel="nofollow">Unit Test Framework</a>, automated tests were carried out on routes.
 A testcase was created by subclassing unittest.TestCase.</p>
+<p>To test the app routes, the test runs each app route to makesure there are no page loading errors.
 <p>Automated tests were setup and confirmed that all routes behaved correctly i.e 200 - route ok.</p>
+<p>To run the test just simply type in the CLI - <code>python3 test_whatfilm.py</code></p>
 <h2><a id="user-content-manual-testing" class="anchor" aria-hidden="true" href="#manual-testing"></a>Manual Testing</h2>
 <p>I have included the manual testing processes which took place during the development stage to ensure that all aspects of the site work as intended.</p>
 <h3><a id="user-content-responsive-design-testing" class="anchor" aria-hidden="true" href="#responsive-design-testing"></a>Responsive Design Testing</h3>